MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - **Value of Feedback:** I’ve realized how valuable it is to receive and give constructive feedback during code reviews.
 It’s helped me grow and write better code.
 - **Patience with Learning:** I’ve also learned that it’s okay to take time to fully understand new tools or techniques instead of rushing through them.

+## The parts of my plan that went as expected

+I found that my structured Git workflow and clear communication for pull requests worked as I had planned.
+These practices helped me stay organized and complete tasks efficiently.

+## The parts of my plan that did not work out

+There wasn’t anything that didn’t work out in the overall sense.
+The general track of the project went exactly the way I planned it.
+Although the process involved trying things out, and some of these didn’t work, that was all part of the learning experience.
+Each trial added to my understanding and contributed to the success of the project.